mario-b-amaro/multilinear-regression/README.md

 # Structure of the Repository

-This repository has four files:
+This repository has three files:

 - README.md
 - MultilinearGeneralFit.py (A script to perform the multilinear regression and obtain the optimal parameters, as well as clone the original data file and add the model values, errors, and more)